Framing Difficulties in Quantum Mechanics: Conclusion and Implications

-The goal of this paper is to reinterpret research on student difficulties in quantum mechanics through the lens of epistemological framing, particularly using the set of four math-in-physics frames\cite{Modir2017QuantumFraming} previously applied to our observational classroom data of upper-division student problem solving.
-We seek an underlying structure to the kinds of difficulties that other researchers have identified.
+The goal of this paper is to reinterpret research on student difficulties in quantum mechanics through the lens of epistemological framing, as part of the family of knowledge in pieces theory, particularly using the set of four math-in-physics frames\cite{Modir2017QuantumFraming} previously applied to our observational classroom data of upper-division student problem solving.
+As our work in electromagnetic theory\cite{Nguyen2016StuFraming,ChariInsFraming} and quantum mechanics\cite{Modir2017QuantumFraming} has shown, the framing space is also useful in describing student ideas as they solve problems.
+Additionally, these four frames can account for students' correct as well as incorrect reasoning.

-This framework splits the underlying thought processes behind student errors into three different categories as displacement error, transition error, and content error.
+We seek an underlying structure to the kinds of difficulties that other researchers have identified, and this mission necessarily moves us away from the particular details of the topics those difficulties are tied to.
+Our framework splits the underlying thought processes behind student errors into three different categories as displacement error, transition error, and content error.
 Displacement error reveals a student's unproductive frame of the situation.
 Content error shows what pieces of knowledge have yet to be activated to understand all the ideas incorporated in the problem frame.
-Transition error shows that students are able to activate resources in one frame, but then cannot make a productive shift in frame to continue with problem solving.
+Transition error shows that students are able to activate resources in one frame, but then cannot make a productive transition in frame to continue with problem solving.
+We excluded nine difficulties from further analysis due to not having enough information to figure out what the framing could have been.

 Our analysis of secondary data is hampered by the very nature of that data: we do not have access to full student reasoning because sometimes primary sources do not report it, and sometimes the nature of their survey data precludes them from collecting it.
 We expect that, were sufficiently detailed data available, all of the student reasoning attributed to difficulties in quantum mechanics could be analyzed using these frames.
-We excluded nine difficulties from further analysis due to not having enough information to figure out what the framing could have been.